colbyhoke/pandas-challenge/README.md

 <br>**OBSERVATIONS:**
 1. I found it interesting that charter schools wholly outperformed district schools
 1. It was also interesting to see that per-student budgets don't translate to better scores.
 In fact, in every case, the budget per student was the opposite of what I initially expected.
-1. This made me curious, so I added another analysis that broke down type of school by per-student budget and found that, on average, charter schools had less budget per student than district schools. ($600 vs $644, respectively).
+1. This made me curious, so I added another analysis that broke down type of school by per-student budget and found that, on average, charter schools had less budget per student than district schools. ($599.50 vs $643.57, respectively).
 1. Based on all of this data, I have to conclude that there are other factors at play here beyond a crude overall budget-to-student relationship.
 For example, we don't know anything about teachers, class size, or attendance.
 And we don't know anything about the students' background, like household income, number of parents present, amount of out-of-school tutoring, demographics, etc. There's a lot going on when you talk about schools, grades, and budgets that aren't captured in the limited data we have here.

 <br>--------------------------------------------------------------------------------------------

-<br>**Reports in file:**
+## Reports in file:

 ### District Summary
-Create a high level snapshot (in table form) of the district's key metrics, including:
+A high-level snapshot of the district's key metrics, including:
 * Total Schools
 * Total Students
 * Total Budget